Thailand gay guide: our country guide to the land of smiles

 We absolutely love Thailand.
 It’s one of our favourite places to visit in Asia.
 It has a mix of the best beaches, beautiful Buddhist culture, temples, and an awesome gay scene in Bangkok.

-Thailand is also one of the most visited destinations in Asia for gay travellers.
+Thailand is also one of the most visited destinations in Asia for gay travellers, and in our opinion, one of the most gay friendly countries in the world.
 The Thais are extremely welcoming people and have been embracing us for decades.
 So much so that it is frequently referred to as “The Land of Smiles”, and for good reason.

 The capital city, Bangkok is very modern, and a transport hub for destinations in Asia.
 It also has a large gay scene in Silom which we LOVE.
 Chiang Mai in the North is the country’s second biggest city.
 It is located in the mountains, and famous for its temples and outdoor adventure.
 The Thai islands are popular beach destinations, particularly Phuket, Koh Samui, Koh Tao, Koh Lipe and Koh Phi Phi.